 If you want to experience beautiful Norway from the water, you can find all Hurtigruten tours right here.

 And although I’ve already stated that cruises are not my thing, I don’t think this was my last time sailing with Hurtigruten.
-Because what about spotting ice bears from a cabin on a cruise to Svalbard, Greenland or Antarctica?
+What about spotting ice bears from a cabin on a cruise to Svalbard, Greenland or Antarctica?
 I am SO ready!